gopiashokan/Healthcare-Data-Analysis-using-PowerBI/README.md

 **Introduction**

-This project aims to develop a comprehensive dashboard using Power BI to visualize key trends and patterns in hospital visitor data.
-By utilizing Data Analysis Expressions (DAX) for in-depth calculations, we offer actionable insights that support informed decision-making in the healthcare sector.
-The analysis focuses on enhancing patient demographics and service utilization, ultimately improving operational efficiency and patient satisfaction.
-Through effective data visualization, the project empowers healthcare professionals to make data-driven decisions that enhance patient care and optimize resource management.
+Created an interactive dashboard using Power BI to reveal key trends in hospital visitor data for informed decision-making.
+Utilized DAX for insights into patient demographics and service usage, boosting operational efficiency and patient satisfaction.
+This dynamic data visualization tool incorporates data modeling principles and various data sources for effective data transformation.
+By implementing KPIs and utilizing Power Query, healthcare professionals can explore interactive visuals that enhance resource optimization and improve patient care quality through business intelligence.

 <br />